New Spanish loan regulation takes its toll on August completions

 Middle East loan applicants in Spain

-2019 will almost certainly be the most difficult year for Mortgages in Spain since the Banking crisis in Spain.
+2019 will certainly be the most difficult year for Mortgages in Spain since the Banking crisis in Spain.